bernd/fpm-cookery/README.md

 ## Getting Started

-Since there is no gem available yet, you have to clone the repository to your local machine and run the following to build a recipe.

-    $ ruby bin/fpm-cook recipes/redis/recipe.rb clean
-    $ ruby bin/fpm-cook recipes/redis/recipe.rb
+__fpm-cookery__ is available as a gem.

+	$ gem install fpm-cookery

-Or change into the recipe directory.
+Create a recipe directory or change into an existing recipe tree.

-    $ export PATH="$PWD/bin:$PATH"
     $ cd recipes/redis
     $ fpm-cook clean
     $ fpm-cook

-You can run the included test suite with `rake test`.
-This needs the __rake__ and __minitest__ gems.
+You can install the development dependencies with `bundle install` and run the included test suite with `rake test`.

 ## Status